-Giving away over 300 million of sales tax revenue, then asking the citizens for an .085 percent tax increase is wrong.
-We need to elect people who will not transfer that tax burden onto the regular citizens of Loveland.
-If we implement a plan of growth that is built on the foundation of prosperity, then we can have growth on our terms instead of now being beggars for growth.
+If we implement a plan of growth that is built on the foundation of prosperity, then we can have growth on our terms instead of now being beggars at the table.
 Our current growth forgets how important education is to that foundation.
 Once we pay attention to the basics, then we can ask companies what they will do for us, instead of what we can give them.

 Companies want to move to cities that their employees families will enjoy, those families look for a strong foundation in education.
 Our city of Loveland needs to grow up to the fact that funding of our schools is of the utmost importance.

 Growth will happen regardless of your position.
 Our question to ask is, what do we get for it?

 I have been the only person to campaign on a specific solution to transportation.
 In 2017 I said we should cross the canal and finish 37th street to the east of hwy 287.
 Coincidentally, this is now being done before the election.
 I am succeeding before getting elected.

 I have always been a strong proponent of the environment, because this leads to the positive growth we want.
 This is turn makes a place that business wants to be.
 Not just minimum wage business that we have now, but business that provides good jobs that pay well.